 Short Term Scientific Missions (STSM) are exchange visits aimed at supporting individual mobility, strengthening existing networks and fostering collaboration between researchers.
 A STSM should specifically contribute to the scientific objectives of the COST Action, whilst at the same time allowing those partaking in the missions to learn new techniques, gain access to specific data, instruments and / or methods not available in their own institutions / organisations.
 Specific additional provisions have been enacted to encourage the participation of Early Career Investigators (An individual who is within a time span of up to 8 years from the date they obtained their PhD/doctorate (full-time equivalent)).

-For further information, those interested may contact Dr Georgios Efstathiou, STSM coordinator, at email@example.com.
+For further information, interested applicants may contact Dr Georgios Efstathiou, STSM coordinator at firstname.lastname@example.org

 1st call for STSM applications for missions occurring between 1st July 2017 – 15th February 2018